maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/bladderPhantom.md

 </figure>

-The Young modulus of the silicone must be chosen in order to correspond to the modulus of the bladder.
+The Young modulus of the silicone must be chosen to correspond to the modulus of the bladder.

 Regarding a real bladder, the modulus is between 4 and 400kPa depending on the article or the reference.
 In practice, most bladders show a modulus of around 75kPa

 It is difficult to find the perfect silicone modulus as it depends on the strain.
 Only the modulus at a strain of 100% (called E100) is specified in the datasheet.
-It is also important to have a silicone that is easy to work with, i.e. with a sufficient pot life and curing time.
+It is also important to have silicone that is easy to work with, i.e. with a sufficient pot life and curing time.
 Because of this, the Ecoflex00-50 has been chosen.

 <figure> <center>